hurrialice/cs109/index.md

 ## Data Sourcing

 The data in this project came from 2016 Lending Club web as row represents each loan and column represents features of each loan.
-We decided to use this dataset since we believed most of the borrowers can return the full loan within two years (2018), and the most recent data set should give us a better model that can reflecte the LendingClub's current lending loan.
+We decided to use this dataset since we believed most of the borrowers can return the full loan within two years (2018), and the most recent data set should give us a better model that can reflecte the LendingClub’s current lending loan.

 In accepted datasets, they contain information about the loans as well as personal description.
 For example, loan information contains loan amount, funded amount, interest rate, etc. Personal information contains employ title, length, annual income, purpose, state, etc. The other one is the rejected datasets.
 Since they only contain a few variables, we will not use it to fit the model.
-We probably will draw some plots based on rejected and accepted datasets to explore discrimination later.
+They can be used to explore discrimination.

 ## Reference